 A majority of the potential revenue from existing and any future licenses and collaborations we may enter into will likely consist of contingent milestone payments, such as payments received for achieving development or regulatory milestones, and royalties payable on the sales of approved products.
 Milestone and royalty revenues that we may receive under these licenses and collaborations will depend primarily upon our licensee's or collaborator's ability to successfully develop and commercialize our product candidates.
 In addition, our licensees or collaborators may decide to enter into arrangements with third parties to commercialize products developed under our existing or future collaborations using our technologies, which could reduce the milestone and royalty revenue that we may receive, if any.
-In many cases, we will not be directly or closely involved in the development or commercialization of our product candidates that are subject to licenses or collaborators may fail to develop or effectively commercialize our product candidates because they:
+In many cases, we will not be directly or closely involved in the development or commercialization of our product candidates that are subject to licenses or collaborations and, accordingly, we will depend largely on our licensees or collaborators to develop or commercialize our product candidates because they: